artetecha/artetecha-platform/README.md

 This service, too, provides a free plan for public repositories.
 Youn can configure it with a number of conditions that, when met, will trigger an automatic merge of your pull requests.

+## Redis

+Redis is an open source, in-memory data structure store, that here we use as a back-end cache system via the [Redis Object Cache](https://wordpress.org/plugins/redis-cache/) plugin.
+It is [easy to adopt with Platform.sh](https://docs.platform.sh/configuration/services/redis.html), as it is one of the many containeresed services that you can add to your project.

 ## Cloudflare

 Cloudflare is one of the CDNs best [supported by Platform.sh](https://docs.platform.sh/golive/cdn.html); it is also one that provides a good free plan.